smartdevcode/awesome-nestjs/README.md

   - [Nest Toolbox](https://github.com/lupu60/nestjs-toolbox) - The repository contains a suite of components and modules for NestJS.
   - [Nest AutoMapper](https://github.com/nestjsx/automapper) - AutoMapper Module for NestJS.
   - [Nest Multer Extended](https://github.com/jeffminsungkim/nestjs-multer-extended) - Extended MulterModule for NestJS framework with flexible Amazon S3 upload and helpful features.
+  - [Nonfig Config](https://github.com/nonfig/nestjs-config) - A module for [Nonfig](https://www.nonfig.com) Configuration Management Service.
+Nonfig combines Configurations and Features.
+So you change features, and release swiftly, and measure to digital impact.
 - State Management
   - [Ngrx Nest](https://github.com/derekkite/ngrx-nest) - ngrx/store and ngrx/effects on the server using the nest framework.
 - Code Style